renaissance-publishing/renaissance/content/chapters/21-races.md

   - Their DB is 0.
   - They suffer a -30 penalty on checks where *leverage* would be required.
 - *Blind*: Clay Men have most of the senses that other races do—taste, touch, smell and hearing—but they are *blind*.
+- *Acute Hearing*: Clay men have an incredible sense of hearing, stemming from their abilit to use their entire surface to detect sound.
+  They gain a +20 bonus to auditory perception checks, and can hear both very low and very high pitches of sound.
-- Envelop: Clay Men have a unique form of physical combat available to them: simply enveloping (and then digesting) an enemy; this works much like *grappling*, except that the grappled creature is pulled completely inside the Clay Man.
+- *Envelop*: Clay Men have a unique form of physical combat available to them: simply enveloping (and then digesting) an enemy; this works much like *grappling*, except that the grappled creature is pulled completely inside the Clay Man.
   - Enveloped targets are normally held immobile; but, if the enveloped creature succeeds on a STR+SOM check, they can deal damage to the Clay Man that has enveloped them with any weapon they are holding (or any natural weapon).
   - A Clay Man can begin to *digest* a creature that it has enveloped; this deals 1d10÷2 DV per turn.
 - *Fast Healing*: Clay Men have Fast Healing 1